 What is Ganji?

 Ganji or Kanji or Nombu Kanji (in Tamil) is light, gentle on tummy and easy to make savory porridge recipe.
-This is often made in Iftar during Ramadan.
+People often prepare this porridge during Iftar in Ramadan.

-In Tamil Nadu, Ganji is called Nombu Kanji and is made with rice, coconut milk and moong dal as main ingredients.
+In Tamil Nadu, Ganji is called Nombu Kanji and rice, coconut milk and moong dal are the main ingredients of this kanji.

-In Karnataka, Ganji is made with rice and fresh coconut.
-This Akki Ganji is tempered with mustard, cumin and ghee.
+In Karnataka, people make ganji aka Akki Ganji with rice and fresh coconut milk with tempering of mustard, cumin and ghee.

 Why Millet Ganji?